hyperledger-cacti/cacti/rfcs/protocols/identity/readme.md

 (1) The signatures must  satisfy the `updatePolicy` in the `BlockchainNetworkMultiSig` verification method of the existing Network DID document.

-## Dataplane credentials update on update of identity in the identity plane
+## Dataplane credentials update with changes in identity plane

-TODO
+The idetntiy exchange and validation has to be done whenever there is a change in the identuty of any network.
+Thus, the identity exchange protocol steps explained in this document have to be triggered for a network for changes in identity of its interoperating network of their participant units.
+This is further explained [here](./identity-change-updates.md).